carmen-buendia/carmen-buendia/README.md

 - Aesthetic sensitivity in interface design

 🌱 **Permaculture & Mycology** in my personal life:
-- Syntropic design applied to my garden in Sicily
+- Syntropic design applied to my garden
 - Integration of technology with traditional practices
 - Holistic view of complex systems